 Once incorporated, add the rest of the flour.
 Use your spoon or spatula to gently incorporate until there is no dry flour left.

 Add your chocolate and almond inspiration chunks and gently fold into the dough.

 Cover and let this mixture rest overnight in the fridge.
 Alternatively, you can just let the mixture rest for an hour at room temperature and then bake.

-The next day, pre-heat your oven to 350f.
+The next day, or after an hour, pre-heat your oven to 350f.